How To Make an Easy Croquembouche

 Storage

 It is best to enjoy the croquembouche fresh.
-Cover any left overs and store in the refrigerator.
+Cover any left overs and store in the refrigerator for up to 3 days.

-Profiteroles can be stored in an airtight container, in the freezer, but the texture of the pastry cream will be altered.
+Profiteroles can be stored in an airtight container, in the freezer, but the texture of the pastry cream may be altered.

 The texture of the caramel will become sticky and start to melt, when stored in the refrigerator or freezer, so it is best to disassemble before storage.

 A croquembouche should be eaten within two hours, for proper food handling and safety.
 This is due to the pastry cream filling.
-If you are making your croquembouche with something other than pastry cream, the amount of time you can leave it out, without refrigeration, will depend on that.
+If you are making your croquembouche with something other than pastry cream, the amount of time you can leave it out, without refrigeration, will depend on the filling.

 How to assemble a classic croquembouche